 Margaret often wore the same clothes as Elizabeth, some gifted by Henry and she signed her name Margaret R, which could stand for either Regina (Queen) or Richmond.
 Margaret was clearly the dominant party, but they also worked together if they shared interests.
 Elizabeth of York tragically died in childbirth on 11 February 1503.
 Margaret herself was widowed again in 1504, although they had been living separately for a while, it must still have been a personal loss.

 Margaret survived her only son; King Henry VII died on 21 April 1509.
-Margaret was devastated at his death, and she threw herself into organising his funeral.
+Margaret was devastated by his death, and she threw herself into organising his funeral.
 Margaret herself was also in ill-health, and in the weeks following his death, her health rapidly deteriorated.
 She lived to see her grandson’s coronation on 23 June 1509 and began to prepare for death.
 She died just six days later on 29 June 1509.
 1